Lynk4/Advent-of-Cyber-2023/Task 10 [Day 4] Brute-forcing.md

 Questions:

-What is the correct username and password combination?
+1. What is the correct username and password combination?
 Format username:password

+ANSWER
 ```
 isaias:Happiness
 ```

-What is the flag?
+2. What is the flag?

+ANSWER
 ```
 THM{m3rrY4nt4rct1crAft$}
 ```